rabeeh-ta/daily-quotes/README.md

 # [see the live site](https://quotes-daily.netlify.app/)

-## About this Repo
+## About the project
+the website calls a [quotes API](https://programming-quotes-api.herokuapp.com) and displays it on the screen.

+### why
-calls an api and displays it thats all, but realy this repo is where [many people](https://github.com/rabeeh-ta/daily-quotes/graphs/contributors) learned about git and github.
+this repo is where [many people](https://github.com/rabeeh-ta/daily-quotes/graphs/contributors) learned about git and github.
 And done their first pull and push❤️